tru-ID/sim-card-auth-ios/sim-card-auth-ios/README.md

 ## Getting **tru.ID** integrated with your iOS application

+**TODO: 👇 If feels like this next section is a duplication of some of the above**

 ### Before you Begin
-If you have come this far, you already have Xcode, a tru.ID account and the necessary CLI and development server set-up and running.
-For you to integrate tru.ID with your own applications, you will need:
+If you have come this far, you already have Xcode, a **tru.ID** account and the necessary CLI and development server set-up and running.
+For you to integrate **tru.ID** with your own applications, you will need:

 - Knowledge of Swift language
 - Experience with iOS application development
 - Xcode

-If so, let's dive straight into adding Subscriber Check functionality to your iOS applications.
+If so, let's dive straight into adding SubscriberCheck functionality to your iOS applications.

+**TODO: 👇 This is where the real tutorial content begins: creating a project, creating classes/functions/adding files/views etc.**

 ### Create an iOS Project
 If you already have an iOS project, you can skip this step.
 Otherwise;